When to visit the vet?

 -

 What is ibuprofen poisoning in cats?
-Ibuprofen toxicity in cats occurs when a cat ingests ibuprofen, a commonly used non-steroidal anti-inflammatory drug (NSAID), in an amount that is toxic to them.
+Ibuprofen poisoning in cats occurs when a cat ingests ibuprofen, a commonly used NSAID (non-steroidal anti-inflammatory drug), in an amount that is toxic to them.
 Even small amounts can lead to serious health problems in cats.

 -

 How does a cat get ibuprofen?
-Cats can accidentally ingest ibuprofen if tablets or medications are within reach.
-Sometimes this happens when owners try to treat their pets themselves without being aware of the dangers.
+Cats can accidentally ingest ibuprofen when tablets or medications are within reach.
+Sometimes this happens when owners attempt to treat their pets themselves without being aware of the dangers.
 Spilling liquid medications can also be a source of ingestion.

 -

 What are the symptoms of ibuprofen poisoning in cats?
-Symptoms can include Vomiting, Diarrhea, loss of appetite, Abdominal pain, lethargy, and in severe cases, Convulsions or coma.
+Symptoms may include vomiting, diarrhea, loss of appetite, abdominal pain, lethargy, and in severe cases, convulsions or coma.
 Kidney damage and GI tract bleeding are also common consequences.

 -